stuporglue/fastback/README.md

     ```
     >$ php index.php make_thumbs
     ```
+    You can also pre-generate the thumbnails through any other method you want.
+The default size is 256x256, but any image will work.
+The thumbnails should put in the cache directory with the same path and name as the original, but in .webp format with .webp appended to the end.
+So if my original was `/path/to/photos/2023/01/01/new_years.jpg` the thumbnail would be `/path/to/cache/2023/01/01/new_years.jpg.webp`.

 * Some thumbnails can be created and some cannot.
 What's going on?
     - If you use the command line to run `php index.php make_thumbs` the files and folders will be created